Expat Burnout — What It Is and How to Get Through It

 Staying active also helps to reduce stress, boost your mood, and keep fit so it’s a good idea to make time for it too.
-This could be regular walks around your neighborhood or in your local park, going to the gym, practicing meditation or yoga, or trying out a new exercise class.
+This could be regular walks around your neighborhood or in your local park, going to the gym, if possible, practicing meditation or yoga, or trying out a new (online) exercise class.

 Talk to Those Around You